 Dispersion can be reduced further by use of a graded index or multimode fibre.
 Some light is passes down the middle, which has a higher refractive index, therefore slower rate of travel.
 With clever manipulation of the refractive indices, the ray travelling down the middle can be made to arrive at the same time as the ray that goes from side to side.
 They can meet with a time difference of about 1 ns km-1.
 In aircraft where the distances are generally less than 50 metres, this is not too bad.

 Monomode fibres are designed such that the rays pass only down the middle.
 If the light were perfectly monochromatic, i.e. of one wavelength only, the rays would all arrive at the same time.
 However even the best lasers produce a slight spread, and since refractive index varies with wavelength, there can be slight differences in arrival times, leading to smearing.
+This is called chromatic dispersion.

 The picture shows light entering into a straight length of step-index optical fibre.